··6 min read

 • It never connects themes between sessions

-• There's no visible indication of what it "knows" about you
+• No visible indication of what it "knows" about you

-The best AI coaches maintain what's called persistent context - a structured, growing understanding of who you are that compounds over time.
+The best AI coaches maintain persistent context — a structured, growing understanding that compounds.
 Without it, every session starts from scratch.

 Criterion 3: Framework quality

 Behind every good coaching tool is a model of how growth actually works.
-This is different from the AI model itself - it's the coaching methodology built on top of it.
+That's separate from the AI model itself.

 What to look for:

-• Is the coaching approach grounded in established frameworks (cognitive behavioral, motivational interviewing, strengths-based, etc.)?
+• A coaching approach grounded in established frameworks (cognitive behavioural, motivational interviewing, strengths-based)

-• Is there a visible structure to the coaching process, or does it just free-associate?
+• A visible structure to the coaching process

 Red flags:

-• It jumps to solutions without exploring the problem
+• Jumps to solutions without exploring the problem

-Good coaching follows a pattern: reflect, interpret, recommend, then hand the decision back to you.
-If the AI skips the first three steps and goes straight to telling you what to do, it's not coaching.
+Good coaching follows a pattern: reflect, interpret, recommend, hand the decision back.
+If the AI skips the first three steps, it's not coaching.

 Criterion 4: Privacy and data handling

-You're going to share personal things with an AI coach.
-How that data is handled isn't a footnote - it's a dealbreaker.
+You're going to share personal things.
+How that data is handled isn't a footnote — it's a dealbreaker.

 What to look for:

-• A clear, readable privacy policy (not 40 pages of legal fog)
+• A readable privacy policy, not 40 pages of legal fog

-• Explicit statements about whether your data trains the company's models
+• An explicit statement on whether your data trains the company's models

 • The ability to view, export, and permanently delete your data